FIBA Women's Basketball World Cup: History

 Fortunately, all the world's top teams were able to partake in the next World Championship, which was held in 1986 in the Soviet Union.
 One month before start of tournament, United States won the basketball tournament at the 1986 Goodwill Games in Moscow by beating the Soviet Union with great margin of 23 points (83–60).
 Both reigning Olympic Champions (United States) and World Champions (Soviet Union) won all their group and semifinal matches, and then met in the final match in Moscow.
 In this final, US team once again proved their superiority by winning with a margin of 20 points (108–88) thus ending the remarkable winning streak of the Soviet team at the World Championships which lasted 56 consecutive matches.
 This victory became the turning point which marked beginning of the era of dominance of the United States in world women's basketball.
-At the 1988 Summer Olympics in Seoul, South Korea, the US team defended their Olympic title by beating the Yugoslavia in the final match (77–70) while the Soviet team failed to reach the final and unexpectively finished only in third place for the first time in their history.
+At the 1988 Summer Olympics in Seoul, South Korea, the US team defended their Olympic title by beating the Yugoslavia in the final match (77–70) while the Soviet team failed to reach the final and unexpectedly finished only in third place for the first time in their history.
 At the next World Championship which was held in 1990 in Malaysia, the Soviet Union lost in the second group round to Czechoslovakia (79–82) and Yugoslavia (63–64) and finished only at fifth place.
 It was the first and only time the Soviet women's team had failed to reach the podium at the international level competition.
 Like two years prior, the United States and Yugoslavia once more met in the final match, and US team achieved victory again (88–78) by winning their sixth World title.
 Two years later, the United States went to 1992 Summer Olympics in Barcelona, Spain in the status of favorites to win - especially after the Yugoslavian team was banned from competition due to United Nations sanctions.
 However, the former Soviet players who competed for the Unified Team, as a result of Soviet Union's dissolution in December 1991, managed to achieve surprising success after a shocking victory over United States in the semifinals (79–73) and managed a victory over the China in the final match (76–66).
 The US team finished in third place.
 This was the last victory of Soviet-born players at the World level competitions, and the Unified Team ceased to exist after that.